tiger-sea/mcs_research/README.md

 ## 💡Items

-- Ideas in my brain.
+- Ideas in my brain

+- Draft of my paper (coming soon, soon)

 ## 🌲Branches

-- __Main branch__: Items already determined to use.
-(Possibly change)

-- Each section's branch: Rondom plans or ideas.
+- __main__: Full version if integration in dev branch looks fine.

+- __dev__ : dev branch gathers feature/* branches if feature/* branches look good and acceptable.

+- __feature__: feature/* branches comprise several sections of my paper, which are places to keep my ideas/draft.

 ## 🐧Rules

+- Work in feature/* branches, gather them into dev branch, check dev branch, and send to main.

-- Ideas should be placed on the most possible section's branch.
+- Ideas should be placed on the most possible section's branch (feature/"secition's name").

-- The ideas would be merged with main branch if they look good and acceptable🎁
+- The feature would be merged with dev branch if they look good and acceptable🎁

 - Stay healthy.